-Students, faculty and staff can request a College Security Officer as a walking escort to or from any location on campus by calling 732-255-0451 or by stopping at the security office located in Building #30.
-College Security Officers can be identified by their uniforms.
+Students, faculty and staff can request a Campus Safety Officer as a walking escort to or from any location on campus by calling 732-255-0451 or by stopping at the Campus Safety Office located in Building #30.
+Campus Safety Officers can be identified by their uniforms.

-Questions about OCC's Anti-Harassment Policy and Title IX procedures can be directed to the Associate Vice President of Human Resources/Title IX Compliance Officer at 732-255-0400 ext.
-2150.
+Questions about OCC's

+Anti-Harassment

+Policy and Title IX

+procedures can be

+directed to the

+Title IX

+Coordinator at

+732-255-0400

+ext.
+2944.

-The office is located in the Library, Building #3.
+The office is located in the Administration Building (#1).

-Reported violations will be dealt with through College disciplinary procedures and/or legal avenues.
+Reported violations will be handled through the College's disciplinary procedures and/or legal avenues.